Friday, September 22, 2023

 We are six: two women and four men.
 It's the third month we've been living in the ruins of the Royal Antiquities Museum.
 The eldest, Vincent Enrio; 67 years old; was a monk, and half a year before the appearance of the comet, he settled in one of those subterranean crypts under the monastery of St. Jacob, one of those that would terrify anyone who descended into its narrow, winding passages.
 Enrio knelt in his crypt for several days, praying and making hundreds of prostrations.
 He was often tempted by the devil, who came out of the damp wall, blew out the wax candle, moved the coffin where the monk rested, and poured the water out of the stoup.
 On the surface of the earth, in the light of the sun, all his antics would have seemed like foolish jokes.
 However, Enrio himself did not consider this demon to be smart, and set up ambushes and traps for him, like he was a dumb animal.
 Accustomed to the black walls of the crypt and the constant dead silence, Father Vincent endures suffering the best of all.
 It seems to him that nothing special has happened, only that the grave's walls in which he's buried himself have moved themselves apart in immense proportions, from the earth to the sky.
 Chiefly, the monk mourns the disappearance of the demon, without whom he doesn't know how to fill half his time.
 The sky appears like an ocean to Father Enrio, on which a rescue ship is about to appear.
 As if he were inside of a lighthouse, he stands for hours with his head raised to a pile of stones stacked on top of a mountain.
 Sometimes Father Vincent raises both hands, calling on someone in a fit of desperation, and then dies down again - blackness upon the black stones.

-My second comrade, Olrid, was the curator of the Royal Antiquities Museum.
+The second is my comrade, Olrid, who was the curator of the Royal Antiquities Museum.

-- "I knew that it would all end like this" - Olrid said - "a few fragments of stone, a bunch of broken pottery, old coins, a rusty weapon, some sort of crockery, fragments of a statue, a half-worn inscription - in the end, that's the entirety of what survives from any civilization."
+- "I knew that it would all end like this" - Olrid said - "a few fragments of stone, a bunch of broken pottery, old coins, a rusty weapon, some sort of crockery, fragments of a statue, a half-worn inscription - in the end, that's all that survives from any civilization.
+In one corner of the Royal Museum, there stood a dusty box that could be lifted by a child, and stored in this box was the entire heritage of a people who lived for twenty centuries."

 Like Father Vincent, the curator of the museum, who spent many years among the stone debris ejected from the depths of the centuries, like the sea ejects the planks and masts of dead ships onto a sandy beach, was freed from the horror sooner than all of us.